SOG Zoom talks are only open to members. To access the link to the upcoming talk, log in, go to Education > Gilders on Zoom.

 Callidus Guild is the vision of principal artist Yolande Milan Batteau, a trained and exhibited fine artist who brings decades of aesthetic and decorative skills to the studio.
 Batteau has honed her knowledge and physical mastery of hundreds of ancient materials and methods over the last 25 years, drawing inspiration from natural phenomena and artistic anthropologies alike.
 Batteau’s surfaces involve pushing marble dust, encaustic, resin, leaf and micaceous powders beyond their historical limits.
 Callidus Guild conceives, designs and installs surfaces and wallpapers for some of the world’s most illustrious clients, including Chanel, Tiffany & Co and Graff Diamonds.

-Basics of Verre Églomisé – An Online Workshop with Marybeth Ting – Registration has ended but a new, different, class begins December 10!
+Previous Class: Basics of Verre Églomisé – An Online Workshop with Marybeth Ting –

 This class covers the basic steps of reverse painting and gilding on glass.
 The use of different types of leaf, along with decorative paint finishes and techniques will be explored.
 Students will complete a provided design, and a freehand original.
 Both beginners and students with some experience are welcome.
 Students may proceed through each unit at their own pace.